nabilac27/42-get_next_line/docs/README.md

 This repository contains my implementation of the **get_next_line** function, which reads and returns a single line from a file descriptor, including the newline character (if present).

-The function is memory-efficient and works with any valid file descriptor, like files or standard input.

 ### **Key Concepts**

 - **Dynamic Memory Management**: The function uses only `read`, `malloc`, and `free` to manage memory efficiently.